tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/代码开发/使用镜像部署函数/使用方法_intl_en.md

 </tr>
 <tr>
 <td>Command</td>
-<td>Enter the bootstrap command of the container<br>Parameter input specification: we recommend you use "double quotation mark + comma" as the parameter separator, such as <code>"nginx"</code>. <br>This parameter is optional.
-If it is left empty, the Entrypoint / CMD in the image will be used by default</td>
+<td>Enter the bootstrap command of the container.<br>Parameter input specification: enter an executable command, such as <code>python</code>. <br>This parameter is optional.
+If it is left empty, the `Entrypoint` in the Dockerfile will be used by default</td>
 </tr>
 <tr>
 <td>Args</td>
-<td>Enter the bootstrap parameter of the container<br>Parameter input specification: we recommend you use "double quotation mark + comma" as the parameter separator, such as <code>"-args","value"</code>.
-This parameter is optional.
-If it is left empty, the CMD in the image will be used by default</td>
+<td>Enter the bootstrap parameter of the container.<br>Parameter input specification: use "space" as the parameter separator, such as <code>-u app.py</code>. <br>This parameter is optional.
+If it is left empty, the CMD in the Dockerfile will be used by default</td>
 </tr>
 </tbody></table>
 4. Click **Complete**.